 Where possible, topsoil will be transported directly to rehabilitation areas.
 Where this is not possible, topsoil stockpiles will be established separate to the subsoil and away from active transport corridors.
 The stockpiles will be managed to maintain seed reserves and microbial soil associations.
-Topsoil stockpile management options which may be undertaken where necessary, are outlined in Table 7.
+Topsoil stockpile management options which may be undertaken where necessary, are outlined in Table 8.
+Topsoil stockpiles within close proximity to the MOP boundary may be higher than in other areas to minimise the footprint in some areas.

-Table 7 Topsoil Management Options
+Table 8 Topsoil Management Options